-The Division of Student Affairs includes several offices such as the IU Health Center, Counseling and Psychological Services (CAPS), Sexual Assault Crisis Services (SACS), Student Life and Learning, the Office of Student Ethics, the Office of Alternative Screening Intervention Servcies (OASIS), Student Advocates Office as well as committees and comissions such as the Commission on Multicultural Understanding (COMU), the Incidents Teams and the Comission on Personal Safety (CPS).
+The Division of Student Affairs includes several offices such as the IU Health Center, Counseling and Psychological Services (CAPS), Sexual Assault Crisis Service (SACS), Student Life and Learning, the Office of Student Conduct, the Office of Alternative Screening Intervention Servcies (OASIS), Student Advocates Office as well as committees and comissions such as the Commission on Multicultural Understanding (COMU), the Incidents Teams and the Comission on Personal Safety (CPS).
 Each unit, department and committee play a role in helping create a supportive student community at IUB.
 The Dean of Students Office provides support to students and can help connect students with campus resources.

 IU Police Department (IUPD)

 The Indiana University Police Department works closely with local, state, and federal law enforcement agencies to ensure the safety and security of students, staff, faculty and campus visitors.
-IUPD is a valuable resource for both emergency and non-emergency situations and is available 24 hours a day, 365 days a year.
-They are also a great resource for groups interested in learning more about issues related to campus safety and security.
+IUPD is a resource for both emergency and non-emergency situations and is available 24 hours a day, 365 days a year.
+They are also a resource for groups interested in learning more about issues related to campus safety and security.

 IU Health Center

 The IU Health Center offers a number of resources for students including the Medical Clinic, which provides STI and HIV testing, Counseling and Psychological Services (CAPS), Sexual Assault Crisis Services (SACS) and the Health and Wellness Department.
 IUB students already pay for some of the services in their Health Center fee at the beginning of the semester.
 This fee provides students with low-cost services as well as two free counseling sessions a semester at CAPS as well as free health and wellness education.
 Students receive one free nutrition session each semester and full-body massages are offered at a low-rate of $33 per massage.
 Tobacco cessation resources, general health, sexual health and stress management information are free of cost.
-To help create a Culture of Care, we encourage you and your friends to help take advantage of these services.
+To help create a culture of care, we encourage you and your friends to help take advantage of these services.
 In addition to using these services yourself, don't forget you can also call or visit the professionals in these departments to find out how you can better help a friend in distress.

 OASIS (Office of Alternative Screening and Intervention Services)